 VGA core

-The VGA core is IzarraVM's IBM VGA compatible video path.
-It lives inside the Margo video chip as a compatibility personality and shares the frame store and RAMDAC, so it is not a separate card.
-It aims to match the behavior of real IBM VGA hardware rather than a made-up part.
+The VGA core is the IBM VGA compatible video path of IzarraVM.
+It is in the Margo video chip, as a compatibility personality.
+A personality is one operation mode of the chip.
+The core shares the frame store and the RAMDAC with Margo, thus it is not a separate card.
+Its behavior agrees with real IBM VGA hardware, and not with an invented part.

 Text modes